Lady in Red (ghost)

-A Lady in Red or Red Lady is a type of female ghost, similar to the White Lady, but according to legend is more specifically attributed to a jilted lover, prostitute killed in a fit of passion, or woman of vanity.
-Such a figure is thereby seen as a victim of objectification.
+A Lady in Red or Red Lady is a type of female ghost, similar to the White Lady, but according to legend is more specifically attributed to a jilted lover, killed in a fit of passion, or woman of vanity.
 In all cases, the Lady in Red is wearing a scarlet or blood red dress.
-She is said to typically be friendly in disposition, with a story attached to historic hotels, theatres or other public places, with a higher frequency of reports from old mining communities due to the prostitution trade.
+She is said to typically be friendly in disposition, with a story attached to historic hotels, theatres or other public places, with a higher frequency of reports.

 United States

 Northeast

 Accounts of a Lady in Red have been told by actors and guests at the Ghostlight Theatre in Amherst, New York.

 On Wilkes University in Wilkes-Barre, Pennsylvania, the Weckesser building is reportedly haunted by a Lady in Red that according to one witness appears real until vanishing.

 South

 A Lady in Red has been reported haunting Wrexham Hall in Chesterfield, Virginia where it is believed Susannah Walthall, daughter of the original proprietor, died.
 The book Chesterfield County Chronicles relates that the woman is seen sitting on the porch and that her footsteps can be heard.
 Rocking chairs move on their own and doors open and close.

 The Red Lady of Huntingdon College in Montgomery, Alabama was a former student that mainly wore red.
 Her ghost is said to linger in the corridors and further inspired an annual run by students called The Red Lady Run.

 A Lady in Red at the Gladstone Inn has been the subject of multiple reports and oral histories in Black Mountain, North Carolina and whose story is included on their local walking tour.

 In Charleston, South Carolina, near Dock Street Theatre, a Lady in Red is said to be the ghost of Nettie Dickerson, a prostitute who frequented the Planter's Hotel (now the historic French Quarter building).
 According to legend, she worked as a clerk in the nearby St. Philip's Episcopal Church, while visiting the hotel at night.
 At the age of 25 she was standing in her red dress on the balcony of the hotel during a storm when she was struck by lightning and killed.

 The Rawls Hotel in Enterprise, Alabama is purportedly haunted by a Lady in Red that was shoved from the balcony to her death.